How do social institutions and practices shape human experience?

 *Should be taken in the first quarter of IAS enrollment.

 School of Interdisciplinary Arts & Sciences (IAS) Requirements & Policies

 Within the above-listed 68 credits, students must complete the IPR requirement.

 25 credits must be completed in each Area of Knowledge.
 The Areas of Knowledge are: Visual, Literary and Performing Arts (VLPA), Individuals and Societies (I&S), and Natural World (NW).

 Multiply-designated courses may not be double-counted as fulfilling two Areas of Knowledge.
 Courses may apply to both an Area of Knowledge requirement and an SEB major requirement.

-Students admitted to the SEB major prior to Autumn 2012 may be eligible to complete an older set of major requirements.
-Students with questions about their major requirements should contact an IAS advisor.
+Students admitted to the SEB major prior to Autumn 2016 may be eligible to complete an older set of major requirements.

-The Society, Ethics, and Human Behavior curriculum advances the four core IAS learning objectives.
+The Society, Ethics & Human Behavior curriculum advances the four core IAS learning objectives.
 Students taking courses and/or majoring in Society, Ethics, and Human Behavior: